ABOUT THE UNION:

-AMCU is dedicated to upholding the defence of immediate interests of its members on the job; decent wages, security of employment, working conditions that are not threatening to the mental and physical health of the worker including basic social protection.
+AMCU is dedicated to defending the immediate interests of its members on the job; decent wages, security of employment, working conditions that are not threatening to the mental and physical health of the worker including basic social protection.

 The advocacy is far-reaching, embedded in a political society where the rights of workers and all citizens are guaranteed.
 The earliest battles of the labour movement were conducted to achieve universal suffrage, a political objective, as well as international and free education, freedom of association and a free press.